MACONDO

 FEATURING:

-- Poetry: Rigoberto González
+- Poetry: Richard Blanco

 EVENTS & NEWS

-Macondo Writers Workshop Open Mic Reading
+Macondo Writers Workshop Off-Site Open Mic

 The Macondo Writers Workshop is an association of socially-engaged writers working to advance creativity, foster generosity, and serve community.
 Founded in 1995 by writer Sandra Cisneros and named after the town in Gabriel García Márquez’s One Hundred Years of Solitude, the workshop gathers writers from all genres who work on geographic, cultural, economic, gender, and spiritual borders and who are committed to activism in their writing and work.